yantrajs/yantra/README.md

 ﻿# YantraJS
-Yantra (Machine in Sanskrit) is a Managed JavaScript Engine for .NET Standard written completely in C#.
+Yantra (Machine in Sanskrit) is a Managed JavaScript Engine for .NET (Core and Standard 2) written completely in C#.

 # NuGet
 | Name                                               | Package                                                                                                                                                        |